crums-io/stowkwik/README.md

 So with these obvious advantages to a hash based file naming scheme, I'd drop these files in a same directory.
 This works fine until hitting files in the tens of thousands.
 After that things slow down noticeably, particularly if your view of the directory needs to remain somewhat up-to-date.
 Maybe this limit is not a bad thing: it forces a programmer to find the data a more permanent home.
-Still, it had always planned a fix to that limit, and knowing I could I thought I might roll a library around it.
+Still, I had always planned a fix to that limit, and knowing I could I thought I might roll a library around it.

 ## File Naming Scheme